RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 ```
 per address.

-Addresses are distributed evenly and the set is sorted.
-So we can mostly guess a path's index and reduce the number of necessary SPV proofs for our query.
+**Side note** Addresses are distributed evenly and the set is sorted.
+So we can mostly guess a path's index to reduce the number of necessary SPV proofs per query.

-### Chunking the UTXO paths
+### Chunking the set of UTXO paths
-420MB UTXO paths is still too large.
+A set of 420MB UTXO paths is still too large to sync quickly.
 We can split it into more handy chunks, of say 5 MB each, and merklize the set of all chunks.
 To make updates more efficient, we sort the set by output age before chunking.
 This exploits the fact that old outputs are much more unlikely to get spent.
 The "oldest" chunk rarely gets touched at all.